phosseini/SBP-BRiMS2019/README.md

 * ```id```: id of the news article which matches the id columns in the ```fakenewsnet.csv```

 ## Regression analysis
-All the regression analysis that we did in R can be found in a jupyter notebook named ```regression_analysis.ipynb```.
+All the regression analysis that we did in R can be found in a jupyter notebook named ```experiments.ipynb```.

 ### Citation
 Please use the following information to cite our paper: